Hearing Aid Buying Guide: What To Expect Before You Buy

 Buying Hearing Aids Online

 After an in-person hearing test in a properly soundproof environment, you’ll obtain written results.
-If you wish to purchase hearing aids online, you can refer to those results while browsing through reputable providers that will conduct remote fitting of the hearing aids by a licensed professional.
+If you wish to purchase hearing aids online, you can refer to those results while browsing through reputable providers.
+They will conduct a remote fitting of the hearing aids by a licensed professional.

 Beware of buying second-hand hearing aids or those you’d find on eBay.
 Remember, hearing aids must be programmed.
 Even if you find a really good deal on a hearing aid, you will need to pay someone to program it to address your hearing loss.
-Additionally, these aids won’t likely be covered under warranties.
+Additionally, these aids are not likely to be covered under warranties.

 Hands-On Hearing Aid Reviews